valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 npm install next-sanity
 npm install @sanity/image-url

+You can install ESLint using npm: npm install eslint --save-dev
+You should then set up a configuration file: npm init @eslint/config

 Create a new file in the root folder called .env.local Open sanity.json and copy the dataset and projectId values into the .env.local
 Ex: